 For example, the bubble tea place I regularly frequented consisted solely of a small counter at the front.
 The back of the establishment was home to about two dozen bikes, which regularly came whizzing in and out through the front of the store, bubble-tea-customers be damned.

-Crossing the Road is a Leap of Faith
+How to Cross the Road in Saigon: Take a Leap of Faith

 The biggest test of Saigon comfort (this also extends to the rest of Vietnam, but as the country’s largest city Saigon is an exaggerated example) is how easily you cross the road.
-With a never-ending river of bikes traveling in both directions (some periodically – nay, frequently – going the wrong way), crossing the road involves simply launching yourself into the fray and trusting that you won’t die.
+With a never-ending river of bikes traveling in both directions (some periodically – nay, frequently – going the wrong way), how to cross the road in Saigon involves simply launching yourself into the fray and trusting that you won’t die.

 Admittedly there is a little more science to crossing the road than that; the mantra is “avoid the cars, and the bikes will avoid you”.
 Cars and buses take precedence on the roads, and pedestrians are wise not to test that theory or they’ll get honked at (at best; run over at worst).
 Beyond that, walk slowly and predictably, and the bikes miraculously move around you.